denisyukphp/tmpfile-manager/docs/index.md

 $handler->handle($config);
 ```

+By default, garbage collection in TmpFileManager is off.

 ## Custom handlers

 Define your handlers to get more control of temp files management with ConfigBuilder.
 Below are the default handlers: